hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 You have to use [CocoaPods](https://cocoapods.org/) to install the HiPay Omnichannel SDK for iOS.
 CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.

+CocoaPods is built with Ruby and it will be installable with the default Ruby available on macOS.
+Install it with this command if you haven't done before :

+    sudo gem install cocoapods

+Then, execute this command at the root of your project to initialize the required files :

+    pod init

 Add this line to your project's `Podfile`:

 	pod 'HiPayOmnichannelConcertV3'